rjdejong14/SIndexR/README.md

 # SIndexR
 The package is developed to implement key functions in Sitetools in R environment.
 The package is still in development and has not been fully tested and should be used with caution for now.

 Warning: the functions in this package MAY NOT represent the most recent functions in SiteTools.
 Currently, those functions are from version 1.52.

+## Project status
+The project is still under development.

 ## To install the package
 library(devtools)